Brick by Brick: The House that Mario Built

 In Super Mario Bros.
 3 Mario could now slide down hills knocking down enemies who get in his way and the powerups from the original game also make an appearance.
 Also new to the series was mini-games and an overhead map screen to track progress and collectible warp whistles (much like the one Link used in Zelda II) that teleport you to later worlds in the game.
 In addition, is the music box that puts enemies on the map to sleep and the anchor used to stop the Koopaling’s airship from flying off around the map so that you don’t have to chase it.
 Jugern’s Cloud allows you to skip a level and Kuribo’s shoe, easily one of the most beloved power-ups in Mario history can be found in only one level!
 The familiar Mario sound effects are present and accounted for, along with a batch of new musical compositions concocted by Koji Kondo and dozens of new enemies like Boom Booms, Boos and Chain Chomps make their very first appearance in the Nintendo universe.

 Super Mario Bros 3 is often considered to be the best video game of the 8-bit generation.
 In my opinion, it is, and it is also the best game in the Super Mario series.
-It’s a timeless masterpiece, full of innovation, surprises and will forever stand the test of time.
+It’s a timeless masterpiece, full of innovation, surprises, and will forever stand the test of time.
 It also became the NES swan song.
 Super Mario Bros.
 4 would emerge under a new name and on the Super Nintendo System instead – but that’s something I’ve saved for another article.